The year 2018 was an eventful year where the benchmark indices bled after a stunning show in 2017.

 Indigenous players such as Eicher Motors that own the famous Royal Enfield bike has been proliferating in its sales figures.

-Companies such as Maruti Suzuki India Limited and Tata Motors Limited are unveiling new models and are launching facelift of existing models as the demand from the consumers for the four-wheeler segment is rising.
+Companies such as Maruti Suzuki India Limited and Tata Motors Limited are unveiling new models and are launching the facelift of existing models as the demand from the consumers for the four-wheeler segment is rising.

 5. Healthcare – Citizen Care